-The metal “batter” we start with is the metal “cake” we end with, making PM a sustainable process.
+What is powder metal?
+It's the metal “batter” we start with to form the metal “cake” we end with.
+Best of all, it's part of a sustainable process.
 To complete the cycle, products made from metal powder can be recycled and made into … new powder.

 Your manufacturer’s powder metal supplier follows careful steps to make a product that provides the superior mechanical and/or magnetic properties your component needs.

-From there, you can select from numerous alloys, some premixed, that provided enhanced properties.
+From there, you can select from numerous alloys -- some premixed -- that provided enhanced mechanical or magnetic properties.
 Iron or other ferrous metals are often popular in powder metallurgy because of their magnetic qualities.

 2. Make the metal powder.

 There are four main methods of making metal powder.
 Which method is used depends on an abundance of factors -- particularly the type of metal that needs to be powdered and the properties you’re prioritizing.

 The metal ore is crushed and then mixed with another material, usually carbon.
 Once the mix is complete, it’s put through a furnace to create a reaction that lowers the oxygen and carbon levels in the powder.

 The reduction in carbon and oxygen leaves the metal mix resembling a less-delicious sponge cake.
 The “sponge” is crushed and sifted to remove non-metal material.
 The final particles are still sponge-like, which is a good thing -- this means they compress well.